 - Asset Tracking - Records of persons and organizations with access to data should be maintained.

 - Watermarking - All turnover materials should have personally identifiable watermarks/burn-ins.

 - Data Deletion - When data is no longer needed, it must be destroyed, securely and permanently.
 Please be mindful of any contractual obligations before deleting data.

 - Third Parties - Before engaging a third party to handle data, please notify SCS, so we can determine if an assessment is needed.

 - Incidents - Any incident where data may be exposed must immediately be brought to the attention of Security, contact us at SCS@Netflix.com.

 Below is our high-level security guidance.
 If clarification or specific guidance is needed, please reach out to us at: SCS@Netflix.com.

 Protecting the confidentiality of our projects is essential for data security.
 It's also key to creating memorable experiences for our members.
 Each of us is responsible for ensuring that the data we handle (content, personal information, financial data, etc.) is protected.
 We expect all of our partners to maintain the highest level of confidentiality when working on our projects.

-Ensure all production documents, including but not limited to, call sheets, scripts, employment forms, and crew lists, are handled via the Google Drive on Prodicle.
+Ensure all production documents, including but not limited to, call sheets, scripts, employment forms, and crew lists, are handled via the Google Drive.
 Avoid printing hard copies of production documents.
 If hard copies are necessary, they should go only to individuals with a demonstrated business need.
 Make sure that hard copies are individually watermarked, collected, and securely destroyed.

 We recommend watermarking any materials shared outside of production.
 Watermarking primarily serves as a deterrent from unauthorized sharing, but it also helps us track the origin of a leak.